 - Finally, you must appear for the college or university’s entrance examination if your desired degree requires one.
 For example, Ashoka University conducts the Ashoka Aptitude Test.

-This type of degree programme provides numerous job options.
+This type of degree program for courses after 12th computer science without maths provides numerous job options.
 Engineering management, product development, R&D, mechanical engineering, civil engineering, software engineering, and electrical engineering are among the positions available.
-You can further further your study in the field by earning a master’s or doctoral degree.
+You can further your study in the field by earning a master’s or doctoral degree.

 What’s the Verdict?